-- Installation work on the fan as well as final inspection have been completed in their entirety ⇒ Chap.
-6 [ 35], ⇒ Chap.
-7 [ 42]. - ▶ Initial and subsequent placement in service is only to be completed by authorized mounting personnel.

-- energization until all checks and preparations have been carried out.
-Hang ▶ For free sucking or blowing installation of the fan: - Before energization, ensure that no one remains in the hazardous area of the inlet and/or outlet connections. ▶ Do not place a fan in service that is iced over.
-Pieces of ice can then come - off and cause serious injuries and material damage.
+- ▶ Installation work on the fan as well as final inspection have been completed in their entirety ⇒ Chap.
+6 [▶ 36], ⇒ Chap.
+7 [▶ 44]. - ▶ Initial and subsequent placement in service is only to be completed by authorized mounting personnel. - ▶ Secure the isolation switch with a personal padlock to prevent unauthorized energization until all checks and preparations have been carried out.
+Hang tag on isolation switch. - ► For free sucking or blowing installation of the fan: Before energization, ensure that no one remains in the hazardous area of the inlet and/or outlet connections. - ▶ Do not place a fan in service that is iced over.
+Pieces of ice can then come off and cause serious injuries and material damage.
 Do not remove ice from the fan forcibly or with chemical deicers. - ▶ An electrician is responsible for energization of the fan.

-82 Carrying out placement in service
+8.2 Carrying out placement in service